Mmmm. Fettuccine Alfredo. So simple, but so so good.

 - Black pepper

 Bring a large pot of salty water to a boil and drop in your fettuccine.2a For the classic version

-2a Plain version Melt the butter in a large sauté pan set over low heat.
+Melt the butter in a large sauté pan set over low heat.
 Once the butter has melted, turn the heat off.2b For the creamy version

-2b Creamy version Melt the butter in a large sauté pan set over low heat.
+Melt the butter in a large sauté pan set over low heat.
 Add the cream to the butter as it melts.
-Stir often to combine the two, do not turn off the heat, but keep the heat at its lowest setting while the pasta cooks.
+Stir often to combine the two, keeping the heat at its lowest setting while the pasta cooks.

-4 Serve at once with either a little black pepper (for classic version) or nutmeg (for creamy version) ground over the pasta.
+Serve at once with either a little black pepper (for classic version) and/or ground nutmeg (for creamy version) over the pasta.